-In the event that a person has been required to pay all or a part of the cost of constructing wastewater lines and facilities (hereinafter "improvements"), which improvements become part of the Franklin Sewer System and are available for use and benefit of the customers of the Franklin Sewer System, that person may be eligible to be reimbursed a portion of its costs of construction of the said improvements.
+If a Person has been required to pay all or a part of the cost of constructing Wastewater lines and facilities (hereinafter "Improvements"), which Improvements become part of the Franklin Sewer System and are available for use and benefit of the customers of the Franklin Sewer System, that Person may be eligible to be reimbursed a portion of its costs of construction of the said Improvements.

-Reimbursement shall be allowed only by the Board of Mayor and Aldermen and shall be paid from revenue generated from the wastewater impact fee account or other source established by the Board of Mayor and Aldermen.
-Cost reimbursement will not be allowed for improvements constructed, on or offsite, for the sole benefit of the development.
+Reimbursement shall be allowed only by the Board of Mayor and Aldermen and shall be paid from revenue generated from the Wastewater Impact Fee account or other source established by the Board of Mayor and Aldermen.
+Cost reimbursement will not be allowed for Improvements constructed, on or off-site, for the sole benefit of the development.
 Costs eligible for reimbursement include labor, equipment, supplies, materials, engineering design, supervision, inspection, legal, and acquisition costs for easements and right-of-way.
 Fiscal costs, including interest, finance charges, and other similar costs are ineligible for reimbursement.

-The person requesting reimbursement must enter into a written agreement with the City prior to commencement of construction of any improvements for which reimbursement is sought.
+The Person requesting reimbursement must enter into a written agreement with the City prior to commencement of construction of any Improvements for which reimbursement is sought.
 This agreement shall set out:

-- (1) A description of the improvements; - (2) The estimated total eligible costs, as above defined; - (3) The portion of the cost of such improvements for which reimbursement will be allowed.
+- (1) A description of the Improvements; - (2) The estimated total eligible costs, as above defined; - (3) The portion of the cost of such Improvements for which reimbursement will be allowed.
 The latter determination shall be based generally upon the difference in sizing or capacity of the line or facility needed for the development and the size or capacity needed for the system as a whole.
-However, the Board may in its reasonable discretion consider such other factors as are necessary for an equitable sharing of costs of any system improvements so constructed.
+However, the Board may in its reasonable discretion consider such other factors as are necessary for an equitable sharing of costs of any system Improvements so constructed.

-Further, prior to dedication and acceptance of the improvements by the City, the person requesting reimbursement must present to the Board a detailed statement of the actual eligible costs and the Board in its discretion may amend the agreement, and the reimbursement amount, to reflect the actual project costs.
+Further, prior to dedication and acceptance of the Improvements by the City, the Person requesting reimbursement must present to the Board a detailed statement of the actual eligible costs and the Board in its discretion may amend the agreement, and the reimbursement amount, to reflect the actual project costs.